CIA Leak Fast Facts

 September 19, 2005 - Libby calls Miller in prison to free her from the pledge of confidentiality.
 She is released on September 19.

-October 12, 2005 - Miller testifies for over an hour before a federal grand jury about a second conversation she had with Libby.
+October 12, 2005 - Miller testifies for more than an hour before a federal grand jury about a second conversation she had with Libby.

 October 28, 2005 - Libby is indicted on one count of obstruction of justice and two counts each of perjury and making false statements.
 He resigns his position at the White House.